 i.
 This week, instead of going to Camberwell, I went back to Chippenham to start my project about The Three Crowns in earnest.
-I visited Chippenham Museum and the Wiltshire and Swindon History Centre to begin looking into its history but either didn't find anything or was unsure where to look.
-I did, however, find out that local historian Jan Harvey (someone I vaguely know from the pub) is exploring the history of The Three Crowns (using local resources such as the History Centre).
+I visited Chippenham Museum and the Wiltshire and Swindon History Centre to begin looking into its history but didn't find anything.
+I did, however, find out that local historian Jan Harvey (someone I vaguely know from the pub) is exploring the history of The Three Crowns.
 I will attempt to meet up with Jan to ask her about her findings.
-I then spent two evenings at The Three Crowns making some drawings (including during the football).
+I then spent two evenings at The Three Crowns making some drawings.

 ii.
 I took these drawings to Bath Artist Printmakers to attempt to make a new work for the interim display.
-Because of the imminent interim show I began to rush and the day was unsuccessful.
-I will have to show the two prints that are already up.
+Because of the exhibition’s imminence I began to rush and the day was unsuccessful.
+Fortunately I have other work that I’m happy to show.

 iii.
 This week I also finished at school for the academic year.
 I cannot wait to have more time for drawing, reading and visiting exhibitions.
 I'm off to London next Saturday to see the Rodin show at the British Museum, then later in the summer Emil Nolde and Jenny Saville in Scotland and Chantal Joffe in Manchester.